MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/play-audio-in-mesh.md

 **Attenuation Curve**: the volume ramp applied as you move away from the source of the sound.
 Apply a downward slope from 0 to 1 to start.

 **Reverb Zone Mix**: the volume sent to the reverb effect if you have *Reverb Zones* in your scene.
 "0" is the recommended starting value.

+**Doppler Level**: The "Doppler effect" is the change in frequency of a sound wave based on the movement of the object generating the sound relative to the listeners hearing the sound.
+A common example of this is when you hear a police car's siren changing in pitch as it moves away from you.
+This setting lets you adjust the amount of automatic pitch shifting that occurs when objects generating a sound move. **Warning**: Pitch-shifting when objects move quickly can cause noticeable artifacts.
+We recommend that you use a setting of 0 for most sounds.

 **Spread**: the angle in degrees that the sound will spread over the speakers.
 "0" is the recommended starting value.